Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/fname.md

 Name of the physical receiver file, filename or complete path name, of the directory.

-When the parameter value is between quotes, it becomes case-sensitive; however on certain platforms, such as UNIX, the value is case-sentive without quotes.
+When the parameter value is between quotes, it becomes case- sensitive; however on certain platforms, such as UNIX, the value is case- sentive without quotes.

 In the receiver server configuration, the use of this parameter is mandatory.